-The role that Jews played in the development of the capital, the Jewish contribution, has been extensively discussed by various authors; there is substantial literature on this topic..
-The novelty of the program that we have launched under the title „Who lived, who built here?” consists in our presentation – through the visual exhibition on a website of buildings, the entrepreneurs and architects who built them and the residents who lived in them – the degree to which the Jewish population of the capital contributed to the latter’s urban landscape.
-This contribution was especially noticeable on the Pest side of the Danube but it is also perceptible in Buda and Óbuda.
-However, it is most prominent in Elisabethstadt (7th District), Theresientstadt (6th District) and Leopoldstadt (5th District), and is even more concentrated in Neu-Leopoldstadt (13th District).
+The role played by Jews in the development of the capital, the Jewish contribution, has been extensively discussed by various authors; there is substantial literature on this topic.
+The novelty of the program that we have launched under the title 'Who lived, who built here?' resides in our presentation.
+By visualizing on this website the buildings, the entrepreneurs and architects who built them, and the residents who lived in them we illustrate the degree to which the Jewish population of the capital contributed to the latter’s urban landscape.
+This contribution was especially noteworthy on the Pest side of the Danube but it is also observable in Buda and Óbuda.
+However, it is most prominent in Elisabethstadt (7th District), Theresienstadt (6th District) and Leopoldstadt (5th District), and is even more concentrated in Neu-Leopoldstadt (13th District).
 These are the neighborhoods where Jewish presence was the most substantial before World War II.

 WHOM DO WE CONSIDER AS JEWISH?

-As in all similar cases, in addition to field work and photography, our work was and is aided by archival research, consultation of the secondary literature, professional advice and the internet.
+As in all similar cases, in addition to fieldwork and photography, our work was and is aided by archival research, consultation of the secondary literature, professional advice and the internet.

 Since 2006 we have at our disposition the architectural topography of Theresienstadt – Erzsébetváros, compiled by Attila Déry and, since 2005, that of Leopoldstadt.
 Certainly, these topographical volumes are not perfect.
 The data referring to the entrepreneur or designer of many a building is missing or incomplete, yet they do form a basis for the research.

-Another fundamental source for our research is the topography of monuments in the 6th and 7th districts, compiled and put at our disposal by the (now closed) Authority for the Protection of the Cultural Patrimony (Kulturális Örökségvédelmi Hivatal) still functioning in 2015.
+Another fundamental source for our research is the topography of monuments in the 6th and 7th districts, compiled and put at our disposal by the (now abolished) Authority for the Protection of the Cultural Patrimony (Kulturális Örökségvédelmi Hivatal) still functioning in 2015.
 In this topography, too, the data about the buildings are available, although in an incomplete form.

-SUPPLEMENTARY STUDIES, DOCUMENTARY
+SUPPLEMENTARY STUDIES, DOCUMENTARY FILMS, HISTORICAL WALKS

 HOW TO USE THE WEBSITE?

-1. On the basis of the map.
-If you look for a building according to its situation on the map, closing up on the address selected, the icon of the building with the acronym of the address appears (for example, Ki35 meaning 35 Király Street), clicking on which you get to the data sheet of the given building.
+1. Based on the map.
+If you look for a building according to its situation on the map, closing up on the address selected, the icon of the building with the acronym of the address appears (for example, Ki35 meaning 35 Király Street).
+A click on that gives you the data sheet of the given building.
 On the data sheet the names of persons of Jewish origin are highlighted in blue.
 Clicking on those you get further information, clicking on the photos you see them in full size.

-2. On the basis of the data uploaded.
-In this case you choose the type of data in which you are interested in the upper menu, that is, buildings (ÉPÜLET); builders (ÉPITÉSZ) and, within this category, architects (ÉPITÉSZ), entrepreneurs (ÉPITTETŐ), renowned people who lived in the buildings (JELENTŐS SZEMÉLYISÉG).
+2. Based on the data uploaded.
+In this case you choose the type of data in which you are interested in the upper menu, that is, buildings (ÉPÜLET); builders (ÉPITÉSZ) and, within this category, architects (ÉPITÉSZ), sculptors (SZOBRÁSZ), entrepreneurs (ÉPITTETŐ), building contractors (KIVITELEZŐ); renowned people who lived in the buildings (JELENTŐS SZEMÉLYISÉG).
 By clicking on the title, you get the relevant data in alphabetical order.

-The Nyugat (“West”: 1908-1941) was a liberal literary journal, which gathered the best poets and writers of the time.
-Endre Ady (1877-1919), who was the greatest Hungarian poet of the times, was not only the main inspirer of, but also a regular contributor to the journal, until his death.
+The Nyugat ('West': 1908-1941) was a liberal literary journal, which gathered the best poets and writers of the time.
+Endre Ady (1877-1919), who was the greatest Hungarian poet of his time, was not only the main inspirer of, but also a regular contributor to the journal, until his death.

 K. Frojimovics, G. Komoróczy, V. Pusztai, A. Strbik (eds), A zsidó Budapest vol. I-II (The Jewish Budapest in 2 vols) (Budapest: Városháza and MTA Judaisztikai Kutatócsoport, 1995).